transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ### Customizing an ordering service configuration
 {: #ibp-console-adv-deployment-orderer-create-json}

 In addition to the ordering node settings that are provided in the console when you provision an ordering node, you have the extra option to override some of the settings.
 If you are familiar with Hyperledger Fabric, these settings are configured in the `orderer.yaml` file when an ordering node is deployed.
 The {{site.data.keyword.blockchainfull_notm}} Platform console configures these fields for you using default settings so many of these fields are not exposed by the console.
-But the console also includes a panel where you can edit a `JSON` to override a set of these parameters before an ordering node is deployed.
+You can find the orderer configuration `JSON` and an example of how to use the configuration override to customize your deployment in the sections below.

 The ability to override the ordering service configuration is available only in paid clusters.
 {: note}